MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/setsystemtimeadjustment-less-than-16.md

 ms.prod-support-area-path:
 ms.reviewer: Franki, jlambert
 ---
-# SetSystemTimeAdjustment May Lose Adjustments Less than 16
+# SetSystemTimeAdjustment may lose adjustments less than 16

 This article explains why the `SetSystemTimeAdjustment` function loses time adjustments that are less than 16 in Windows 7 and Windows Vista.